Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 Also, you can view your group feedback and feedback your instructor provided just for you.
 When you open the group assignment to view the grade, the feedback panel opens automatically.
 Your feedback appears in the Group and Individual tabs.
 After you close the feedback panel, select the feedback icon to open it again.

 After your group submits an assignment, select the title on the Course Content page.
 A panel appears with the date and time of the submission.
+Not graded appears if your group submitted the assignment but your instructor hasn't graded it yet.
 Select the Submission link to view the submission.

-To see if your instructor graded your group assignment, check your activity stream.
-As your instructors post grades, you'll find them in your stream.
+As your instructors post grades, you'll find them in your activity stream.
 Select View your grade to display your grade.
 If your instructor added group feedback, you'll see it after the item's title.
 Select the group assignment title to open your Course Grades page to access all your grades and feedback.

 You can also access the group assignment in your course to review your grade and feedback in context.